Electronic Dog Doors Australia -

 The PetSafe Electronic Smart Door being tested by our independent expert team.

 Without the SmartKey, the door doesn’t budge.
 This means no animal intruders can get inside your house unless you allow them to.
 While the door comes with a single SmartKey tag, you can purchase up to four more devices for your other pets.
+While entry for five pets is more than enough for most households, it sets it apart from our second choice, which allows entry for up to 32 pets.
 The tag is waterproof, so it will work even if your Fido was out in the yard during the rain.

 The installation is pretty simple.
 Designed to fit most standard doors, the PetSafe smart door is easily mounted with just a few screws around the frame.
 With an extension, you can also set it up on the wall.

-This model by SureFlap is probably the most high-tech smart pet door you can find.
-Instead of having to wear a collar key tag, your pooch is granted a pass through the door based on the implanted microchip.
+Our independent expert team all agree that this model by SureFlap is probably the most high-tech smart pet door you can find.
+Instead of having to wear a collar key tag, my pooch was granted a pass through the door based on his implanted microchip.

 What’s amazing about this pet door is that it can store up to 32 pets’ identities in memory.
 So basically, you could program it to allow entrance to all pets in the neighbourhood if you wanted to.
 In case your canine companion isn’t microchipped that’s not an issue either, as this product also includes a single RFID collar tag.
 If needed, more tags can be purchased additionally.